HardlyDifficult/Tutorials/Outline.md

 Full Rect is needed for the tiling effect we will be applying to platform sprites.
 </details>

+## Update sprite sheet Mesh Type to Full Rect
+-- Why

+## Update sprite sheet Filter Mode to Point
+--Why

-# Add a platform sprite to the scene
+## Add a platform sprite to the scene
 <img src="http://i.imgur.com/E2lLY3h.png">
 <li>Click the arrow on the spritesheet in your Assets/Art directory (this displays each individual sliced image)
 <li>Click and drag the platform sprite you want to use into the Hierarchy

-# Change draw mode to Tiled and extend Width
+## Change draw mode to Tiled and extend Width

 <details>
 <summary>How</summary>